stylesm/universityofnottingham.github.io/README.md

 ## How does it work?

-Please use `master` as the source of authority.
+Please use the `source` branch as the source of authority.

+`master` is the branch used to serve the built documentation.

 Any other branch is a work in progress or preserved for historical reasons.

-`master` is built by [Travis] using [MkDocs] and hosted by [Github Pages].
+`source` is built by [Travis] using [MkDocs] and deployed to `master` hosted by [Github Pages].

 # Contributing